Dual-comb correlation spectroscopy of thermal light: Abstract

-\paragraph{Introduction} For centuries, the detection of light of thermal origin across the electromagnetic (EM) spectrum has been the principle means by which humans gather information about our world and the cosmos \cite{Newton1704, Fraunhofer1817}.
-In astronomy, in particular, the direct detection of photons coupled with the resolution of their spectra has been key to discoveries of the broadest scope and impact \cite{1927ASSB...47...49L, Schmidt1963, Greenstein1963, Mayor1995}.
+For centuries, the detection of light of thermal origin across the electromagnetic (EM) spectrum has been the principle means by which humans gather information about our world and the cosmos.
+In astronomy, in particular, the direct detection of photons coupled with the resolution of their spectra has been key to discoveries of the broadest scope and impact \cite{ 1927ASSB...47...49L, hubble1929relation, Mayor1995, riess1998observational, perlmutter1999measurements}.
 However, such direct detection measurements do not take advantage of the information held in the phase of the electromagnetic field of light.

 Radio astronomy instrumentation has provided a means to address this shortcoming \cite{Sullivan1982, Ryle1975}.
-Most significantly, the heterodyne detection of thermal EM fields relative to a common phase reference enables the reconstruction of images with improved angular resolution from arrays of telescopes arranged over long baselines \cite{Akiyama2019}.
+Most significantly, the heterodyne detection and correlation of thermal EM fields relative to a common phase reference enables the reconstruction of images with improved angular resolution from arrays of telescopes arranged over long baselines \cite{Akiyama2019}.
 In similar fashion, direct interferometry with light collected at distributed apertures, as originally demonstrated by Michelson \cite{Michelson1921}, yields benefits in imaging resolution, with coverage extending into the visible region of the EM spectrum.

 However, these powerful phase-coherent imaging techniques have largely been disconnected from tremendous advances in the generation of, and measurement with, coherent laser light.
 For example, the most stable optical oscillators and clocks now have sub-cycle attosecond coherence over extended timescales \cite{Zhang2017}.
 Furthermore, this level of coherence and timing precision can be distributed over hundreds or even thousands of kilometers in fiber and free space \cite{Predehl2012, Shen2022, Caldwell2023}.
 And optical frequency combs allow one to coherently synthesize and broadcast this coherence from the radio to the optical domain, encompassing hundreds of terahertz of the EM spectrum \cite{Diddams2020}.
-These advancements could be foundational for phase-coherent optical imaging and spectroscopy over baselines of kilometers or more and across many sites, enabling astronomical observations beyond the reach of current instruments \cite{2005Msngr.121....2H, Ireland2014}.